dariocc/fenixlib/README.md

 ## Building

-FenixLib targets now .NET Standard 2.0 and should run on any .NET implementation that supports it, namely .NET Framework 4.6 and later, .NET Core and .NET 5.0.
+FenixLib targets now .NET Standard 2.0 and should run on any .NET implementation that supports it, namely .NET Framework 4.6 and later, .NET Core and .NET 8.0.

 Go ahead and make a clone of this repository:

     git clone https://github.com/dacucar/fenixlib.git

-Then build the FenixLib class-library.
-If using .NET 5.0 SDK, run:
+Then build the FenixLib class-library:

     dotnet build fenixlib/FenixLib